 175g butter, softened

 1. Skin the shelled pistachios the day before, see end of recipe.

 2. Grate the orange and squeeze the juice.
 Place the mixed dried fruit, chopped apricots, mixed peel and cherries into a bowl and pour over the orange juice, stir together, cover and leave to soak overnight.

-3. Make up the pistachio marzipan; finely process the pistachio nuts in a food processor then add the icing sugar and process again until the mixture is fine.
-Tip into a bowl and mix in enough egg white to make a smooth dough, but not too sticky, knead until smooth.
+3. To make up the pistachio marzipan finely process the pistachio nuts in a food processor then add the icing sugar and process again until the mixture is fine.
+Tip into a bowl and mix in enough egg white to make a smooth dough, knead until smooth.
 Divide into three pieces.

 4. Sift the flour and the spices together and stir in the orange zest.
 Cream the butter and sugar together until light and fluffy and gradually beat in the eggs, adding some flour towards the end to avoid the mixture curdling.